phexe/RAEM/README.md

  |____|   |___|  /\___  >__/\_ \\___  >___\____|__  /_______  /
                \/     \/      \/    \/            \/        \/

-program : RA-Player
+program : RAEM (Formerly RAEM)
 language: C# 2.0 / Mono
 author  : phexe
 website : http://www.phexe.com

 ================================================================

-RA-Player is a frontend for RetroArch and by extension libretro, to make it easier to run games from RetroArch.
+RAEM is a frontend for RetroArch and by extension libretro, to make it easier to run games from RetroArch.

 At the moment it is fairly simple, but will hope to include;